 How Do Home Teeth Aligners Work?

-To get the ball rolling, you’ll take impressions of your teeth using the kit your provider sends you (we’ll go over our recommended providers shortly).
-Then, you’ll mail the impressions back to them for one of their dentists to review.
-If the dentist in charge of your case determines that home aligners aren’t the right fit for you, the cost of this step (between $49–$99) is fully refundable.
-Some companies also offer the option of visiting a physical office to get your teeth scanned for free instead of buying a home impression kit.
+To get the ball rolling, you’ll usually take impressions of your teeth using a kit from your provider (though some offer in-person scans as well).
+Then, you’ll mail the impressions back to them for their team of dentists to review.
+If the dentist in charge of your case determines that home aligners aren’t the right fit for you, the company will often refund you for the cost of the kit — usually around $49–$99.

-Are Home Teeth Aligners Effective for Teeth Crowding?
+Can Home Aligners Fix Teeth Crowding?

 Even so, home aligners have proven effective at correcting crowded teeth time and time again, so they could very well be an ideal option for your unique case.